User37som/libbitcoin/Using-Configuration-Settings.md

 [server]

-# The URI of the obelisk server .
+# The URI of the obelisk server.
 address = tcp://obelisk-sol.airbitz.co:9091

 # The base-16 encoded public key of the server.